tkgeng/0ops.exed/README.md

 - Those are Job IDs (jid)

 ##### Query parameters:
 - **detail**: 1/True/true or 0/False/false, show job detail of each jobs.
-Only jids was returned by default.
+Only jid(s) was returned by default.

 ##### Status codes:
 - **200** - no error